Gather your Supplies

 Some Tips

-1. Make sure that students wipe the paper with the sponge just enough to make it damp - not wet.
+1. Make sure that students wipe the paper with the sponge just enough to make it damp - not wet.2.
+Do not wipe multiple times in the same spot or the paper will start to pill.

 3. Make sure that the markers they are using are not dried out.